rohitanil/cowin-slot-tracker/README.md

 There are two parts to this system
 1. Pinging the public COWIN API to get district wise data and checking for availability, every 15 minutes.
 2. Relaying this information to the user's mobile via Telegram Bot.
 For that, you need to create a bot.
 Follow this [tutorial](https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot) to create a telegram bot.
 Refer the `How to Create a New Bot for Telegram` section.
 Note the `TOKEN`.
-3. Now, open Telegram App and type @Get_Channel_User_Telegram_ID_Bot, and go to the chat.
+3. Now, open Telegram App and type `@Get_Channel_User_Telegram_ID_Bot`, and go to the chat.
 Type something and this should help you get your `Telegram ID`, which is your chat id.
-Note that as well
+Note that as well.
-4. After successfully completing above steps, you are good to go.
+4. After successfully completing the above steps, you are good to go.

 Once all the above requirements are met, do the following
 1. Git clone this repository(if you are techie enough), otherwise download the repository by clicking on `Download ZIP` under `Code`.